europeana/assembla-to-jira/README.md

 Create the following new issue type:
 * Spike
+* Bug

-The issue type `spike` will be defined for any tickets whose summary starts with `Spike: `.
+The issue type `spike` or `bug` will be defined for any tickets whose summary starts with `Spike: ` or `Bug: `.

  Additionally, any tickets whose summary starts with `Epic :` will be defined as issue type `epic` (already part of the default Jira ticket types on project creation).

 ![](images/jira-issue-types.png)